 - First we’ll call to introduce ourselves.
-We support most people by phone but we can set up face-to-face or video call.
+We support most people by phone but we can set up face-to-face or video call appointments if you prefer.

 - We’ll spend time listening to you, understanding your situation, identifying what you’re concerned about and talking about your interests.

 - We’ll suggest a range of services and groups in your community that sound suitable for your needs, and can make arrangements to help you connect with them.
 This could include linking you with a trained Connector volunteer who will offer practical support to help you connect with the outside world and your community.

-- Support is usually given over 2-3 months to make sure you can access the services you need.
+- Follow-ups can be provided to make sure you can access the services you need.
 We’ll talk to you about stepping back before we do it.

 Volunteer with us